mkaur-1/forest_fires/README.md

 3.Vulnerable areas

-4. Times of the Year/Days that might be more dangerous other
+4.Times of the Year/Days that might be more dangerous other